You can say I am a German Fans but I declare I am not. In term

 In fact, modern pistol like Beretta M92F has a shadow from P-38 in many

-from trigger to hammer and chamber loaded indicator, these are all
+linkage from trigger to hammer and chamber loaded indicator, these are

-shared features in P-38 and M92F.
-Remember that P-38 was introduced
+all shared features in P-38 and M92F.
+Remember that P-38 was built

 Model gun version of P-38 still in production is from Marushin.
 In fact, many Japanese model gun manufacturer had built P-38 before.
 P-38 from Marushin has many versions, commercial, military, Long barrel, short barrel (P-38K), blue finished, normal ABS and Excellent HW etc. Sadly, Marushin does not make P-38 well enough.
 The magazine is not realistic ,firing-pin is absent and the extractor is also a dummy.
 Internal mechanics also vary from real gun a lot.
 However, this pistol has excellent performance in action, thanks to its open chamber design, you can empty a fully magazine of rounds without jam (some adjustment on magazine is needed).
 This is another good pistol other than MGC’s Government.
 One little thing, when you fire this model gun, spent case is ejected to your left side but not on your right like normal automatics.